MarsBased/marsbased-website-old/_posts/2014-02-23-MarsBased-conquered-the-startup-grind.markdown

 If you are not familiar with the <a href="http://startupgrind.com/" title="Startup Grind" target="_blank">Startup Grind</a>, it's a recurring monthly event that aims to educate, inspire and connect entrepreneurs worldwide.
 The Startup Grind is a growing community in over 70 cities in 30 different countries, powered by <a href="http://www.google.com/entrepreneurs/" title="Google for Entrepreneurs" target="_blank">Google for Entrepreneurs</a>.

 People coming from all over the world travelled all the way to Mountain View to represent their startups or businesses.
-Investors, CEOs, developers, marketers, hackers, and all sorts of entrepreneurs attended the event in the <a href="http://www.computerhistory.org/" title="Computer History Musem" target="_blank">Computer History Musem</a> in Silicon Valley.
+Investors, CEOs, developers, marketers, hackers, and all sorts of entrepreneurs attended the event in the <a href="http://www.computerhistory.org/" title="Computer History Musem" target="_blank" rel="nofollow">Computer History Museum</a> in Silicon Valley.

 There, we learnt the three Startup Grind principles: